RedHatInsights/insights-data-schemas/docs/validators.md

 ## `negFloatValidator(value)`
 Predicate that checks if the given value is positive float.

+## `negIntInBytesValidator(value)`
+Validate value for a negative int value stored as a string.

 ## `negIntInStringValidator(value)`
 Validate value for a negative int value stored as a string.

+## `negIntOrZeroInBytesValidator(value)`
+Validate value for a negative int value or zero stored as a string.

 ## `negIntOrZeroInStringValidator(value)`
 Validate value for a negative int value or zero stored as a string.